AP All-America team: Tide leads with 4 of 10 CFP players

 The College Football Playoff semifinalists combined to place 10 players on The Associated Press All-America first team, including a high of four from No. 1 Alabama.

 The Crimson Tide had six players chosen to the three All-America teams, more than any other school.
-No. 2 Clemson has three first-teamers, No. 4 Oklahoma has two, including quarterback and Heisman Trophy winner Kyler Murray, and No. 3 Notre Dame had one.
+No. 2 Clemson has three first-teamers, No. 4 Oklahoma has two All-Americans — including quarterback and Heisman Trophy winner Kyler Murray — and No. 3 Notre Dame had one.

 The playoff teams combined for 17 overall selections on the teams chosen by a panel of AP poll voters and released Monday.